"Luisa is here!" campaign

 Help for those affected

-In cooperation with the MOJA association for mobile youth work, the municipal women's department has been offering awareness teams at individual Wiesbaden festivals since 2023.
-Those affected receive quick and uncomplicated help and support.
-The awareness teams are committed to safe and respectful interaction at festivals.
-The teams are made up of trained specialists and are clearly recognizable by their red bags, black T-shirts and purple vests - and can be contacted at any time, including by telephone.
+Since 2023, the Municipal Women’s Office, in cooperation with the Association for Mobile Youth Work (MOJA), has been providing awareness teams at various festivals in Wiesbaden.
+Those in need can receive help and support quickly and easily.
+The awareness teams are committed to ensuring a safe and respectful environment at the festivals.
+The teams consist of trained professionals, are easily recognizable by their red bags, black T-shirts, and purple vests—and are approachable at any time and also reachable by phone.

-Whether information on safe nightlife, direct support, crisis intervention or referral to security or emergency services - the teams act in the interests of those affected.
-All festival visitors and stand operators can approach and contact the teams.
+Whether it’s information on safe nightlife, direct support, crisis intervention, or referral to security or emergency services—the teams act in the best interests of those affected.
+All festival-goers as well as all booth operators can approach and contact the teams.